biolink/biolink-model/docs/affects_activity_of.md

----
-parent: Slots
-title: biolink:affects_activity_of
-grand_parent: Browse Biolink Model
-layout: default
----

-# Type: affects_activity_of
+# Type: affects activity of

-translator_minimal
-{: .translator_minimal-subset-label }

 holds between two molecular entities where the action or effect of one changes the activity of the other within a system of interest

 URI: [biolink:affects_activity_of](https://w3id.org/biolink/vocab/affects_activity_of)

 ## Domain and Range